Table of Contents[Hide][Show]

 3. Quinoa Is Rich in Flavonoids

-Flavonoids are phytonutrients or chemicals naturally occurring in plants.
-These are the compounds responsible for the colors of the fruits and vegetables.
+Flavonoids are phytonutrients, which are potent plant antioxidants with various health benefits.
+These are the compounds responsible for the colors of fruits and vegetables.

-Although quinoa is neither a fruit nor a vegetable, it is still rich in flavonoids, especially quercetin.
-Based on a review of different studies, it can:
+Although quinoa is neither a fruit or a vegetable, it is still rich in flavonoids, especially quercetin and kaempferol.
+These phytonutrients are known to be very beneficial due to their anti-inflammatory and anti-viral properties.
+Based on a review of different studies, they can:

 - control the activities of the mast cells (allergy cells) and reduce allergy symptoms